gSchool/ada-developer-skills/05-potpourri/05-intro-to-regex.md

 ## Learning Goals
 By the end of this lesson, we should be able to
 - Write a regular expression to match a specific pattern.
-- Identify ways we can use regular expressions to speed up our development workflow.
+- Read and decipher a regular expression when presented with one.

 ## Introduction